sgrprmnk/befitting-advice-51/README.md

 # Functionalities
--   User can register/login
+-   User can register/login-logout
--   See all items
+-   can view all items
--   See all restaurants
+-   can view restaurants
 -   Find items by category
 -   Add to cart/edit into the cart
 -   Place Order